Edgar Bronfman Jr.: Music career

 In 1973, Bronfman began a songwriting career under the pseudonyms Junior Miles and Sam Roman.
 He often collaborated with Bruce Roberts on songs like "Whisper in the Dark", which he gave to Dionne Warwick to record in thanks for introducing him to his first wife, Sherry.
 Bronfman also co-wrote "To Love You More", which was recorded by Celine Dion, and Barbra Streisand's "If I Didn't Love You".

 Personal life

-Edgar M. Bronfman, Jr., is the son of Edgar Bronfman, Sr., the billionaire businessman and longtime president of the World Jewish Congress who died aged 84 in 2013.
+Edgar M. Bronfman Jr., is the son of Edgar Bronfman Sr., the billionaire businessman and longtime president of the World Jewish Congress who died aged 84 in 2013.
 He is the half-brother of Clare Bronfman, who as a 39-year-old was charged in 2018 in a NXIVM sex-trafficking case.

-In 1979, Bronfman married his first wife, the African American actress Sherry Brewer, in New Orleans.
-Bronfman's father did not approve of the marriage.
+In 1979, Bronfman married his first wife, the actress Sherry Brewer, in New Orleans.
+Bronfman's father did not approve of the marriage because Brewer was Black.
 "I very much wanted for him to end the relationship, because I told him, all marriages are difficult enough without the added stress of totally different backgrounds", Bronfman Sr. wrote in his memoirs.
 "Sherry offered to convert [to Judaism], which though well intentioned, was not the point."

 Bronfman and Brewer eloped and he and his father remained estranged.
-The couple had three children before they divorced in 1991:
+The couple had three children before they divorced in 1991: Benjamin (born 1982), Vanessa, and Hannah (born 1987).